 We test the drinking water quality for many constituents as required by State and Federal Regulations.
-This report shows the results of our monitoring for the period of January 1 - December 31, 2011.
+This report shows the results of our monitoring for the period of January 1 - December 31, 2012.

 Este informe contiene información muy importante sobre su agua potable.
 Tradúzcalo ó hable con alguien que lo entienda bien.

 Kinneloa Irrigation District (KID) is pleased to provide you with this Annual Consumer Confidence Report (CCR), which contains information about the quality of drinking water that is delivered to you.
-This report meets the new California requirements for reporting water quality information to customers of public water systems.
+This report meets the California requirements for reporting water quality information to customers of public water systems.

-- Other educational information in this report informs you about drinking water safety and, hopefully, helps you to understand the challenges of delivering a safe and protected supply of drinking water. - In 2011, KID distributed approximately 797 acre feet of water to its customers.
-This is equivalent to 259 million gallons.
+Other educational information in this report informs you about drinking water safety and, hopefully, helps you to understand the challenges of delivering a safe and protected supply of drinking water.

+In 2012, KID distributed approximately 747.23 acre feet of water to its customers.
+This is equivalent to 243 million gallons.
 One acre foot is enough water to cover one acre of land, one foot deep with water, or approximately 325,000 gallons.
-Your tap water was delivered from two vertical wells and nine horizontal wells.
+Your tap water was delivered from two vertical wells and five horizontal wells.
 The vertical wells pump from the Raymond Basin down to 470 feet below the ground surface.
 The horizontal wells are tunnels in the mountainside that collect water via gravity.
 The tunnels and wells feed reservoirs where the waters can be mixed.
-Chlorine disinfectant is added to prevent groundwater sources.
-Even though these sources mix with groundwater from other, lower fluoride sources before being delivered to residences, it is not always possible to dilute the fluoride below the MCL, especially in the rainy season when tunnel water provides most of the supply.
-On November 19, 1993, CDPH issued KID a variance from the State's fluoride drinking water standard.
-The variance is CDPH permission to exceed an MCL or not comply with a treatment technique under certain conditions.
-The variance allows KID to exceed 2 mg/L but not exceed 3 mg/L in the distribution system.
-In addition, this variance requires KID to notify its customers whenever the fluoride level exceeds 2 mg/L which is a USEPA secondary MCL.
-This letter notification includes an explanation of the variance and mandatory dental fluorosis language approved by CDPH.
-In 2011, two notifications were sent.
+Chlorine disinfectant is added to prevent bacterial growth in the reservoirs and the distribution pipeline.
+KID has emergency interconnections with the City of Pasadena, and none of these was used in 2012.